CodeEditApp/codeedit.app/data/blog/2025/04/our-first-full-time-contributor.md

 We’re excited to share a milestone moment in CodeEdit’s journey:
 For the first time, we’ve brought on a **full-time contributor** to work on the project.

-Thanks to the steady support from our sponsors over the past few years, we’ve been able to bring on **Khan**, one of our most dedicated and impactful contributors, to focus full-time on development for a limited period.
+Thanks to the steady support from our sponsors over the past few years, we’ve been able to bring on [**Khan Winter**](https://github.com/thecoolwinter), one of our most dedicated and impactful contributors, to focus full-time on development for a limited period.

 This is a big deal for us.